Benchrest rules

 26” to adhere to federal law.

-which may be supported on a pedestal, and a sandbag rear rest supporting the underside
+be supported on a pedestal, and a sandbag rear rest supporting the underside of the

-of the buttstock.
+buttstock.
 Neither sandbag will be utilized in a manner which will restrain recoil.
+Bipods

-Bipods of 2 pounds or less will be allowed in place of a front rest, but will not be allowed
+of 2 pounds or less will be allowed in place of a front rest, but will not be allowed with

 firearms weight.
 Firearms entered in the Plain Based Bullet class, Unrestricted Rifle or